Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

 ## 1. Overview

 The system has three primary modes of operation:
-- **Data Collection (programMode = 0):** Captures input data from specified devices at defined intervals.
+- **Data Collection:** Captures input data from specified devices at defined intervals.
-- **Model Training (programMode = 1):** Processes collected data, updates existing models and trains new models with automatic hyperparameter tuning.
+- **Model Training:** Processes collected data, updates existing models and trains new models with automatic hyperparameter tuning.
-- **Live Analysis (programMode = 2):** Uses the trained model to analyze incoming data in real-time and compute anomaly scores.
+- **Live Analysis:** Uses the trained model to analyze incoming data in real-time and compute anomaly scores.

 The configuration parameters are stored in a file called `config.ini`, which is divided into two sections: **General** and **Model**.